Jostan86/pf_orchard_localization/README.md

 The ```pf_config_file_path``` will also need to be changed to point to it's location at ```config/parameters_pf.yaml``` from root.

 #### Run the app
  To run the app, use the ```scripts/run_pf_app.py``` script.
 In this script, make sure the correct config file is uncommented, and uncomment the desired app version.
-Then the app will open when run.
+Then the app will open when the script is run.

  #### App usage
  In the app, tooltips are available for most elements to explain their usage.
 To start the particle filter, press the 'Start' button.
 Shift click on the plot to change to particle start locations.